 If you want to apply for a long-term payment, the monthly minimum payment plan will vary according to the amount of debt.

 The IRS will ask how much you can pay per month.
 In general, you can choose how much you pay every month.
-If you leave that decision to the IRS, the minimum debt you have to pay is the total debt amount divided by 72.
+If you leave that decision to the IRS, the minimum monthly payment is your total debt divided by 72 months (6 years) unless you specify a higher amount.

 Fees for IRS Installment Plans: